fll-pigeons/gamechangers/docs/gyro_pid.md

 ```
 --->[try it out](https://fll-pigeons.github.io/gamechangers/simulator/public/)  (copy code and paste it under Python tab)

 ## Tuning

-Tuning is the process of finding the best values for Kp, Ki and Kd.
+Tuning a PID algorithm is the process of finding the best values for Kp, Ki and Kd.

 ### Steps

-Formula: PID = (Kp*(error) + Ki*(integral) + Kd*derivative)
+Formula: PID = (Kp*(error) + Ki*(integral) + Kd*(derivative))

 1. Makes the PID controller act like a simple P controller by setting the Ki and Kd values to zero

-2. Set the Tp (power) term to a smallish one 20% or Ts (speed) to 25 mm/s
+2. Set the Tp (power) term to a smallish one 20% (or Ts (speed) to 50 mm/s)

-3. Set the Kp term to a "reasonable" value.
+3. Set the Kp term to a "reasonable" value:
+  *  take the maximum value we want to send to the motor's power control (100) and divide by the maximum useable error value (5): 100 / 5 = 20; or
+  * set it to 1 and see waht happens

 4. Run the robot and watch what it does.

 If it can't follow the line and wanders off then increase Kp.
 If it oscillates wildly then decrease Kp.
 Keep changing the Kp value until you find one that follows the line and gives noticeable oscillation but not really wild ones.
-We will call this Kp value "Kc" ("critical gain" in the PID literature).
+We will call this Kp value "Kc" ("critical gain").

 5. Determine how fast it is oscillating (using Kc as your Kp value).

-This can be tricky but fortunately the measurement doesn't have to be all that accurate.
+This measurement doesn't have to be accurate.
 The oscillation period (Pc) is how long it takes the robot to swing from one side of the line to the other then back to the side where it started.
 For typical Lego Ev3 robots Pc will probably be in the range of about 0.5 seconds to a second or two.

 6. Determine how fast the robot cycles through it's control loop.
 Here is a program that sets the loop to a fixed number of steps and times how long the robot takes to finish.